 I’m an Acupuncture Skeptic

 Acupuncture has been around for millennia.
 The exact origins are murky and there is doubt if it even originated in China.
 The best evidence to date places acupuncture’s origin at 100 BCE.
-It was first described in the document ‘The Yellow Emperor’s Classic of Internal Medicine’.
-Back then acupuncture was more about blood letting than pain relief and the needles were typically unsterilized and huge.
+It was first described in the document ‘The Yellow Emperor’s Classic of Internal Medicine.’
+Back then, acupuncture was more about bloodletting than pain relief and the needles were typically unsterilized and huge.
 Interestingly, all traditional Chinese Medicine (TCM) including acupuncture was created without the benefit of dissection.
-The foundation of this medicine was based on observational evidence (and magical thinking) because dissection was prohibited and the study of anatomy did not exist in ancient China.
+This medicine's foundation was based on observational evidence (and magical thinking) because dissection was prohibited and the study of anatomy did not exist in ancient China.
 It is a great example of pre-scientific medicine (aka folk remedy).
 The foundation of this alternative medicine was comprised of superstition and guesswork.
 Between 1300-1600 the practice was refined and developed into what we recognize as acupuncture today.
 In the 1700’s it declined in popularity, becoming eventually outlawed in China in 1929.
-Chairman Mao brought acupuncture back in the 50’s, specifically to treat the poor, although he did not use it himself.
+Chairman Mao brought acupuncture back in the ’50s, specifically to treat the poor, although he did not use it himself.
 It was a convenient and inexpensive way to give patients the impression of better well-being and make up for the lack of real doctors in post-war China.
 Acupuncture became increasingly associated with lower-class and illiterate practitioners.
 Gentlemen scholars and the aristocratic class stayed away from it.
-By the 1970’s acupuncture moved across oceans and became popular in the United States.
+By the 1970s, acupuncture moved across oceans and became popular in the United States.
 This was largely due to a false narrative widely disseminated by the NY Times.
 Read more about it here.

 “Acupuncture is a form of alternative medicine in which thin needles are inserted into the body.
 It is a key component of traditional Chinese medicine (TCM).
 There are a diverse range of acupuncture theories based on different philosophies, and techniques vary depending on the country.
 The method used in TCM is likely the most widespread in the US.
 It is most often used for pain relief, though it is also used for a wide range of other conditions.”

 Acupuncture has a wide array of treatment protocols.
 For the benefit of simplicity, this article will look at the traditional Chinese-based form most widely used in the United States.
-Currently, it is promoted and considered by some to be a panacea for a multitude of conditions including smoking cessation, weight loss, anxiety, sleep apnea, depression all the way to erectile dysfunction (red-herring anyone?).
+It is currently promoted and considered by some to be a panacea for a multitude of conditions, including smoking cessation, weight loss, anxiety, sleep apnea, depression all the way to erectile dysfunction (red-herring anyone?).
 Carl Sagan was fond of stating, “Extraordinary claims require extraordinary evidence.”
 Any treatment which claims to alleviate all these issues inches closer to miracle cure territory.
 Snake oil, anyone?
 Aside from this growing list of indications, acupuncture’s primary function is the assuagement of chronic pain.
-When it come to scientific evidence, the vast majority of the research focuses on the efficacy of acupuncture in the area of pain relief.
+When it comes to scientific evidence, the vast majority of the research focuses on the efficacy of acupuncture in the area of pain relief.

 Pain is a subjective and nebulous sensation that is different for everyone.
 It is a complex experience generated by the brain, incorporating social and physiological influences.
 The perception of pain is usually in a state of flux, a moving target.
 The metric for quantifying pain is usually “Do you feel better?” or a simple 1-10 pain scale.
-The imprecise nature and amplitude of pain makes it an easy target for alternative therapy.
-Pain sensations and the fear of pain are rooted in a variety of realms and can be effectively manipulated.
+The imprecise nature and amplitude of pain make it an easy target for alternative therapy.
+Pain sensations and the fear of pain are rooted in various realms and can be effectively manipulated.